awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool-admin.md

 After users are created, AppStream 2\.0 sends them a welcome email\.
 This email includes the login portal link, the login email address to be used, and a temporary password\.
 By browsing to the login portal and typing their temporary password, users can set a permanent password to access their applications\.

 By default, the new user's status is **Enabled**, meaning you can assign one or more stacks to the user or perform other administrative actions\.

+## Deleting a User<a name="user-pool-admin-deleting-user"></a>

+You can enable or disable a user, but you cannot delete a user by using the AppStream 2\.0 console\.
+To delete a user, you must use the [DeleteUser](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_DeleteUser.html) API action\.

 ## Assigning Stacks to Users<a name="user-pool-admin-assigning"></a>